spring-epfl/zksk/docs/guide.rst

    In code, we follow the Python conventions and write both groups and group elements in lowercase.

 ..
 Tip ::
-   We use petlib library for working with elliptic curves.
+   We use the petlib library for working with elliptic curves.
 We advise you to read `petlib's documentation page <https://petlib.readthedocs.io/en/latest/>`__.

 We use Camenisch-Stadler notation [CS97]_ for zero-knowledge proofs.
 A proof of knowledge of a